-What your credit scores to change?
+What causes your credit scores to change?

 How are FICO scores calculated?